Industrial Internet of Things (IIoT)

 linear regression chart

 A chart or graph that depicts data points and a best fit line produced by a linear regression algorithm.
-Linear regression charts help data scientists visualize the cause-effect relationship between a dependent variable and an independent variable.
+Linear regression charts help data scientists visualize the causal relationship between a dependent variable and an independent variable.

 machine learning